 Your book has been published in mid-January and I heard, that you have already been to some book fairs in Finland.
 So where can we order your book right now?

 Yes, I have done two fairs now, the “I love me” and the book fair which is called “Kirjamessut” in Helsinki.
 I have been at the fair stand, talking to people and answering questions about my book.
 It was nice, I love meeting people.
 And I think it’s a really good way, to make this alcohol abuse topic more present in the Finnish society.
 I am hoping that this book would inspire also some alcoholics to think about their behavior, to see how much they hurt the people around them.
 Because I think, that this addiction is also a very selfish disease.
-If you are interested, you can order the book via the website of the Academic bookstore and if you’d like to know more about my work, just have a look on my artist website.
+If you are interested, you can order the book at Academic bookstore and if you’d like to know more about my work, just have a look on my artist website.

 Maybe you would like to talk at the end of the interview also a bit of the other projects you have at the moment, cos I saw that you have already been on stage singing together with guitarist Markku Laurén.